Ol Doinyo Lengai: General appearance of lava flows

-Lavas erupted by Ol Doinyo Lengai initially have brown or black colors, but within days to hours become white like snow.
-The lavas of Ol Doinyo Lengai have temperatures of 540–593 C; they are so cold that during the day they look like mudflows (Note: And have been confused for mud by non-volcanologists.) or oil and glow only during the night.
-They are highly fluid (reaching flow speeds of 1–5 m/s, making them the most liquid of all known lavas, and form short (few tens of meters) and thin (few centimeters thick) lava flows.
-More viscous flows containing silicic rocks have also been observed, for example during the 1993 eruption.
+Lavas initially have brown or black colors, but within days to hours they become white like snow.
+The lavas have temperatures of 540–593 C; they are so cold that during the day they look like mudflows (Note: And have been confused for mud by non-volcanologists.) or oil and glow only during the night.
+They are highly fluid (reaching flow speeds of 1–5 m/s, making them the least viscous of all known lavas, and form short (few tens of meters) and thin (few centimeters thick) lava flows.
+More viscous flows containing silicic rocks have been observed, for example during the 1993 eruption.

 Hazards

-Potential threats from Ol Doinyo Lengai eruptions are scarcely established.
-Threats from eruptions at Ol Doinyo Lengai include lahars, landslides, lava flows, pyroclastic flows, volcanic bombs, volcanic gas, and volcanic ash fall.
+Potential threats from eruptions are scarcely established.
+Threats include lahars, landslides, lava flows, pyroclastic flows, volcanic bombs, volcanic gas, and volcanic ash fall.
 Beginning in 2016, the volcano is being monitored by a seismometer and GNSS stations.

 Climate and vegetation

 Vegetation in the area consists mostly of grassland, which reaches an elevation of 1750 m above sea level.
 Volcanic ash from Ol Doinyo Lengai influences the surrounding landscape, favoring the growth of nutrient-rich plants.
 Precipitation falls during two wet seasons in March–May and October–December.